Can you think of a major business without a logo? Bet you can’t!

 Gather Visual Images

-As a part of crafting your 99designs logo design brief, you will be asked to submit images that capture the look or feel of your brand.
+As a part of crafting your 99designs order brief, you will be asked to submit images that capture the look or feel of your brand.
 Spend some time collecting those images on a mood board or a platform like Pinterest.
-Here’ s how to use Pinterest to get your logo right.

 Determine Your Primary Usages